The last article about time and attendance system prices that you’ll ever need to read

 Hardware included in plan

 Stanley Security, also known for its leading business security systems, provides several flexible options for managing time and attendance.
-Its Astrow One plan is perfect for small businesses, and goes for just £35.69 per month.
-It comes with a basic terminal and 50 proximity cards, too – though you’ll be limited to a maximum of 50 users, and be tied into a sixty month contract (that’s five years).
+Its ‘Starter' plan is perfect for small businesses, and goes for just £36 per month.
+The package comes with a basic terminal and 50 proximity cards, too – though you’ll be limited to a maximum of 50 users, and be tied into a sixty month contract (that’s five years).

-Larger businesses should plump for Astrow Professional.
-With a touchscreen key fob clock-in and more advanced reporting and GDPR compliance features, it’s worth the money at £110.21 per month.
+Larger businesses should plump for either Stanley Security's ‘Advanced' plan (£40.50 per month, for businesses with between 50 and 100 employees), or ‘Professional'.
+With a touchscreen key fob clock-in and more advanced reporting and GDPR compliance features, this latter plan is worth the money at just £110.21 per month.

 Stanley Security offer a range of clocking in devices, including this basic proximity terminal